-Then the script creates the emaj schema with its 10 technical tables, its 2 types and its 61 functions.
+Then the script creates the emaj schema with its technical tables, types and functions.

-If they were not already present, both emaj\adm and emaj\viewer roles are also created.
+If they are not already present, both emaj adm and emaj viewer roles are also created.

 Finally, the installation script looks at the cluster configuration and may display a warning message regarding the -max-prepared-statements parameter (see §4.7.2).